Yarden-zamir/me/Action Potential model.md

 ---
-parents: []
+parents:
+aliases:
+  - Action Potential
-aliases: [Action Potential, Why we do what we do, Friction]
+  - Why we do what we do
+  - Friction
-tags: [dates/2022/02/13/migration, writeups, ]
+tags:
+  - dates/2022/02/13/migration
+  - writeups
 ---
 ↖️ [[The Sovereign Mind|The Sovereign Mind]]